Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 How to decide if you should refinance

-Check your existing mortgage document
+Check your existing mortgage documents

 Consider the new tax reform changes

-The new tax reform package, signed into law in December, eliminates the interest rate deductibility of some home equity debt.
+The new tax reform package, signed into law in December 2017, eliminates the interest rate deductibility of some home equity debt.
 The new tax package also limits certain homeowner’s interest rate deductibility.
-However, for new loans in 2018, if you put the money back into your home, you can generally deduct the interest you pay on it.
+However, for new loans in 2019, if you put the money back into your home, you can generally deduct the interest you pay on it.
 But if you use the money to pay for things like credit card balances or a vacation, you can’t deduct it.

 Homeowners with mortgages valued higher than $750,000 are impacted most by this change.
 Previously, interest rate deductibility was restricted on mortgages over $1 million.